Symplectic $(-2)$ spheres and the symplectomorphism group of small rational 4-manifolds, I: The rank of Lg when Lg

+where $\sim$ means homotopy equivalence.
+In the rest of this paper, we will constantly use $\sim$ for weak homotopy equivalence.

-The symplectic gauge group $\mG(C)$ is the product $\prod_{i=1}^n\mG_{k_i}(C_i)$.
-Here $\mG_{k_i}(C_i)$ denotes the group of symplectic gauge transformations of the symplectic normal bundle to $C_i\subset X$ which are equal to the identity at the $k_i$ intersection points.
-Also shown in \cite{Eva11}:
+Similarly, the group $\mG(D)$ (also called the symplectic gauge group) is defined to be the product $\prod_{i=1}^n\mG_{k_i}(D_i)$.
+Here $\mG_{k_i}(D_i)$ denotes the group of gauge transformations of the symplectic normal bundle to $D_i\subset X$, which are the identity at each of the $k_i$ intersection points.
+Also as shown in \cite{Eva11}:

 Since we assume the configuration is connected, each $k_i\geq 1$.
 Thus by \eqref{gau}, we have